-To be entitled to this tax offset, eligibility rules apply, and the receiving spouse must be under the age of 65, or if they’re aged 65 to 69, they must meet work test requirements.
+To be entitled to this tax offset, eligibility rules apply, and the receiving spouse must be under the age of 65, or if they’re aged 65 to 69, they must meet the work test or work test exemption requirements.

 Generally, if you do make after-tax contributions to your spouse’s super fund, you can claim an 18% tax offset on up to $3,000 when completing your tax return at the end of the year.
 Your spouse’s income must be $37,000 or less for you to qualify for the full tax offset and less than $40,000 for you to receive a partial tax offset.

 On top of that, if you can’t make further after-tax contributions into your own super (if you’ve reached your own contributions cap, for example), contributing into your spouse’s super fund instead could be a good idea, thanks to super contributions usually attracting a lower rate of tax than you pay on your income.